 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-The Dragon's Gate is the famous starting point of Chinatown.
-It is on the corner of Bush Street and Grant Avenue.
+Dragon's Gate is the famous starting point of Chinatown, found at the intersection of Bush Street and Grant Avenue.

 Disclaimer: I receive a small commission from some of the links on this page.